Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Preview

 \subsection{Embedding into linear parameter-varying systems}

 In Section~\ref{Sec_LPV}, we will report data-driven system analysis and controller design for a nonlinear system by combining data-driven methods for linear parameter-varying (LPV) systems and embedding nonlinear systems into LPV systems.
-Thereby, this paradigm provides a direct data-driven controller design by SDPs for general nonlinear systems.
+Thereby, this paradigm provides a data-driven system analysis and controller design by SDPs for nonlinear systems.
 In contrast to the local approximations by polynomials, LPV systems provide a global linearization of the nonlinear system.
 However, for the embedding, a known function basis of the scheduling map or the velocity-form of the underlying nonlinear system is required.
 The LPV representation of the nonlinear system is not tight as the scheduling parameter can change independently of the state and input.

 For LPV systems, \cite{LPV_FundamentalLemma} introduces a fundamental lemma for verifying dissipativity properties \citep{LPV_dissi} and predictive control \citep{LPV_PC}.
-Moreover, \cite{LPV_direct} provides a representation of open-loop and closed-loop LPV systems from noise-free trajectories. \cite{LPV_set_membership} introduces a set-membership description for LPV systems from noisy data for the controller design with stability and performance guarantees based on SDPs.
+Moreover, \cite{LPV_direct} provides a representation of open-loop and closed-loop LPV systems from noise-free trajectories. \cite{LPV_set_membership} and \cite{LPV_SetMem2} introduce a set-membership description for LPV systems from noisy data for the controller design with stability and performance guarantees based on SDPs.

 Under the assumption that a function basis of the scheduling map is known, the unknown nonlinear dynamics can be written as an LPV system.
 Since the nonlinear dynamics is contained within the solution of the LPV system, \cite{LPV_nonlinear} obtains a data-driven LPV controller that stabilizes the underlying nonlinear system.
 Alternatively, if the function basis of the velocity-form of a nonlinear system is known, then the velocity-form can be embedded into the data-driven framework of LPV systems \citep{LPV_nonlinear2}.